Unbounded domains in hierarchically hyperbolic groups: Introduction

 The \emph{rank-rigidity} conjecture for groups acting on CAT(0) spaces was confirmed for CAT(0) cube complexes by Caprace--Sageev \cite{capracesageev:rank}.
 This result was later shown to hold for a large class of groups acting on hierarchically hyperbolic spaces, including all hierarchically hyperbolic groups, by Durham--Hagen--Sisto \cite{durhamhagensisto:boundaries}.
 In both cases, the proofs are quite complicated, the latter using measure theory on the \emph{HHS boundary}.
 In the same paper, Durham--Hagen--Sisto prove the \emph{omnibus subgroup theorem} for many groups acting on hierarchically hyperbolic spaces, including compact special groups and mapping class groups.
 Again, the proof is rather involved.
 For mapping class groups, this theorem was originally formulated by Mosher to consolidate several important theorems, including that of Birman--Lubotzky--McCarthy \cite{birmanlubotzkymccarthy:abelian} and that of Ivanov \cite{ivanov:subgroups}; Mangahas gives a lucid discussion of this in \cite{mangahas:recipe}.

 As was mentioned earlier, Theorem~\ref{thm:eyries} can be deduced from the omnibus subgroup theorem, which was previously only known to hold in the case where the group is hierarchically acylindrical.
 It turns out that the logic can be reversed, and Theorem~\ref{thm:eyries} can be used to prove the rank-rigidity theorem (Corollary~\ref{rankrigidity}) and the omnibus subgroup theorem (Corollary~\ref{omnibus}), allowing the hierarchical acylindricity hypothesis for the latter to be relaxed.
 This approach leads to proofs that use much simpler tools and are significantly shorter.
-It also allows us to strengthen the conclusion of rank-rigidity; see Remark~\ref{rem:trichotomy}.
 (It should be noted that the results of \cite{durhamhagensisto:boundaries} hold in a slightly more general setting than that of hierarchically hyperbolic groups.)

+The version of rank-rigidity that we state is slightly sharper than the original, and it allows us to cleanly deduce the following fact, which could be obtained from results in the literature but has not previously been recorded.

+\numberedtheorem{Corollary~\ref{coro:qi_invariant}}{}{If $G$ and $H$ are quasiisometric HHGs, then $G$ is acylindrically hyperbolic if and only if $H$ is.}

 We remark that the omnibus subgroup theorem is a very deep result, and even a simpler proof still presents some amount of technical involvement.
 In particular, our proof uses a much more general version of Theorem \ref{thm:eyries}, in which we extend the result to subgroups.